0xTeflon/EvictionVault-Refactor/README.md

 The goal was to improve **security, readability, and maintainability** while keeping the implementation simple and testable within a short development window.

-The system is now structured into multiple contracts with clearly separated responsibilities.
-In addition, **Merkle proof verification** was implemented to securely validate claims.
+## The system is now structured into multiple contracts with clearly separated responsibilities.

----

 ## Project Structure